Clinton-tied group launches Supreme Court pressure campaign against GOP senators

 The narrator in the ad pressuring Collins urges Maine residents to call her office and demand she "keep her word."

-"Senator Susan Collins could be the deciding vote on Trumps’ pick for justice.
+"Senator Susan Collins could be the deciding vote on Trump's pick for justice.
 She claims to support a woman’s right to have an abortion, so why won’t she rule out voting for Trump’s anti-choice picks?" the narrator says -- in a taste of what swing senators have to look forward to in the coming weeks.

 Fox News reported Thursday that Trump has completed his interviews of Supreme Court candidates after speaking to six judges -- Brett Kavanaugh, Raymond Kethledge, Amy Coney Barrett, Amul Thapar, Joan Larsen and Thomas Hardiman.
 He is said to be focusing on Kavanaugh, Kethledge and Barrett, and is expected to announce his decision Monday.